What is CBD?

 - Future developments

-The CBD Program requires most sellers and lessors of office space of 2000 square metres to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.
+The CBD Program requires most sellers and lessors of office space of 1000 square metres or more to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.

 BEECs are valid for up to 12 months and include:

-- the building's National Australian Built Environment Rating System (NABERS) Energy star rating
+- the building's National Australian Built Environment Rating System (NABERS) Energy for offices star rating

 - a tenancy lighting assessment of the relevant area of the building

 Standard energy efficiency guidance information previously included on the last 6 pages of the BEEC is now provided online.
 This includes information on how building owners and tenants might improve a building's energy efficiency and allow the CBD team to provide relevant and targeted energy efficiency information to building owners.